mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Query Operators - Comparison

 It's time to upgrade our *MQL* skills and add some complexity to our queries.
 Let's start by introducing *comparison* operatorsto our tool box.
 We already used *MQL* Operators in the previous lessons, where we saw examples of *Update* operators, like *$set, $inc, and $unset*, which enabled you to modify data in your database. *Query* operators provide additional ways to locate data within the database.

+What *Query* operators have in common with all kinds of operators is the dollar sign that preceds the operator.
+The dollar sign is used for multiple things in *MongoDB*, operators, aggregation pipeline stages and accessing field values.
+We will introduce some aggregation basics later in the course, but if you want to learn more about the aggregation pipeline or the use of variables when creating *MongoDB*, check out our aggregation pipeline course.